What Is a Math Solver?

 Pros

-- Instantly generates personalized quizzes and flashcards from mistakes to reinforce learning.
+- Instantly generates personalized quizzes from past mistakes

 Cons